NeodymiumPhish/NeodymiumPhish.github.io/_posts/2021-3-19-BlueTeamLabs-Malicious-PowerShell-Analysis.md

   ( vARiaBLe  ("m"+"bu")  -VAlueoN  )::"sEcuRITYproT`o`c`ol" = ('T'+('ls'+'12'))
 ```

 Earlier, I mentioned that PowerShell effectively ignores capitalization for most input.
 Well, it also uses backtick operators (\`) to allow for creating tabs and new lines in string outputs.
 If the backtick is used without the new line/tab/space, PowerShell simply ignores the backtick and concatenates the input before and after it instead.
 In this case, the backticks are used to obfuscate the string, likely as a way of visually breaking up the text so it's less legible during analysis, but it also could get around some basic signature-based analysis.
-Looking at this line holistically, we see that the variable `mbu` is having the value `sEcuRITYproTocol=Tls12` set/applied, so our answer to the question is TLS 1.2, a fairly secure protocol.
+Looking at this line holistically, we see that the variable `mbu` has the value `sEcuRITYproTocol=Tls12` set/applied, so our answer to the question is TLS 1.2, a fairly secure protocol.

+__Solved!__

 ## Question 2
 > What directory does the obfuscated PowerShell create?
 (Starting with \HOME\)